Affine and cyclotomic Schur categories

 Wada \cite{Wad11} gave a presentation for cyclotomic $q$-Schur algebras based on some non-standard quantum group like algebras, which looks quite involved.
 We are not aware of any connection with our simple diagrammatic construction.

-Maksimau and Stroppel \cite{MS21} constructed a monoidal category called higher level affine Hecke category with endomorphism algebras called higher level affine Hecke algebras; this category appears as a monoidal subcategory of (a $q$-version of) $\ASch$ with generating objects being a thin strand $\str$ and $\stru$ ($u\in \kk$) and generating morphisms $\crossone$, $\dotgen$, and thin mixed color crossings (i.e. \eqref{rightleftcrossinggen1} with $a=1$).
-Then they followed \cite{DJM98} to formulate a notion of higher level affine Schur algebras as endomorphism algebras of a sum of permutation modules over higher level affine Hecke algebras.
-Without connecting to webs, their approach does not lead to a presentation for higher level affine Schur algebras or cyclotomic $q$-Schur algebras even though the abstract therein seems to give a reader a different impression.
-In contrast, higher level affine Hecke category or algebras play no special role in our approach.
+Maksimau and Stroppel \cite{MS21} constructed a monoidal category called higher level affine Hecke category with path algebras called higher level affine Hecke algebras; this category appears as a monoidal subcategory of a $q$-version of $\ASch$ (see \cite{SSW25}) with generating objects being a thin strand $\str$ and $\stru$ ($u\in \kk$) and generating morphisms $\crossone$, $\dotgen$, and thin mixed color crossings (i.e. \eqref{rightleftcrossinggen1} with $a=1$).
+Then they followed \cite{DJM98} to formulate higher level affine $q$-Schur algebras as endomorphism algebras of a sum of permutation modules over higher level affine Hecke algebras.
+The path algebra of $\ASch$ can be viewed as a degenerate version of higher level $q$-Schur algebras.
+A representation and a basis of a higher level affine $q$-Schur algebra were constructed in \cite{MS21}.
+Theorems {\bf A} and {\bf B} can be viewed as a monoidal categorical enhancement of (degenerate versions of) these constructions.
+Without connecting to webs, the approach {\em loc. cit.} does not lead to a presentation for higher level affine Schur algebras or cyclotomic $q$-Schur algebras even though the abstract therein seems to give a reader an opposite impression.

-The constructions in \cite{SW1} and this paper of (degenerate) affine/cyclotomic web and Schur categories admit several (quantum, graded, beyond type A) ramifications and generalizations; see \cite[\S1.7]{SW1} for more discussions and references at the level of web categories.
+The constructions in \cite{SWweb} and this paper of (degenerate) affine/cyclotomic web and Schur categories admit several (quantum, graded, beyond type A) ramifications and generalizations; see \cite[\S1.7]{SWweb} for more discussions and references at the level of web categories.

 To our best knowledge, there was little hint of interest in the literature in developing the representation theory of web categories.
 As a point of departure, a main goal for our constructions of the cyclotomic web/Schur categories is to produce diagrammatically presented algebras with rich representation theories and natural categorical actions.
-As shown in \cite{SW1} and this paper, for type $A$, the resulting algebras were well-known important algebras with well-developed representation theory and their diagrammatic presentations are new here; for quantum type $A$, the resulting algebras from cyclotomic web category will be new.
+As shown in \cite{SWweb} and this paper, for type $A$, the resulting algebras were well-known important algebras with well-developed representation theory and their diagrammatic presentations are new here; for quantum type $A$, the resulting algebras from cyclotomic web category will be new.

-In the sequels we shall generalize the main constructions in \cite{SW1} and this paper in several directions, and the strategies developed in these two papers will continue to work well.